SPILL ON PURPOSE.

 (founder & insight Strategist)

-After serving over 15 years in leadership roles which ranged from supervisory to a tenured directorship; Human Services taught Joshua René that serving people begins with serving how they think.
+After serving over 15 years in leadership roles which ranged from supervisory to a tenured directorship, Human Services taught Joshua René that serving people begins with serving how they think.
 Joshua found himself no longer fitting into the traditional and typical landscapes of business, so he created The Spill Teem!

-He's been the recipient of the Program Leadership in Sales, Marketing and Technology Award, Mastery Certification in Leadership Development, and currently serves as an adjunct instructor.
+Joshua is the recipient of the Program Leadership in Sales, Marketing and Technology Award, Mastery Certification in Leadership Development, and currently serves as an adjunct instructor.

 His pursuit of service to others injected into The Spill Teem has allowed us to create demand and breed significant purpose in the world of creative and functional development.